UO Science and Invention Fair 2013

 The fair will feature booths and tables from a number of science outreach programs in the community including SPICE and the Science Factory.
 A numbe of demonstrations and activities will take place during the judging and the fair will culminate in an awards presentation and a fun phsyics demonstration.

 In order to help students develop their ideas and plan their projects, the SPICE program is visiting several area schools to conduct workshops in project development.
-SPICE will also host two workshops open to the public on March 11th and March 24th.
+SPICE will also host workshops open to the public on April 12th, 20th, 23rd and 27th (more info on our event calendar).
 Attendees will learn about the scientific method and get a chance to talk with real UO scientists about their project ideas.
 Workshops are free to the public.
 Space is limited, however, so please RSVP to reserve a spot.
 Children under age 14 should be accompanied by an adult.
-RSVP to email@example.com (541) 346-4313
+RSVP to firstname.lastname@example.org (541) 346-4313

 Eugene Public Schools Collaboration*

-Teachers in 11 classrooms in Eugene Public Schools are hosting SPICE project development workshops.
+Teachers in 14 classrooms in Eugene and Springfield Public Schools are hosting SPICE project development workshops.
 Teachers are collaborating with SPICE instructors to provide support to students and families.
 Students in these clasrooms are develping individual and group projects for submission to the fair.
 Some schools are even holding their own fairs prior to the UO event.

 Workshops cover topics such as the scientific method, choosing a project topic, research questions design, project planning, data anlaysis and project presentation.